1,000 Years of Peace

 And after these things I heard a great voice of much people in heaven, saying, Alleluia; Salvation, and glory, and honour, and power, unto the Lord our God: for true and righteous are his judgments.

-The saved from all ages that are in heaven during the 1,000 years will be part of the next phase of the judgment during which they will have all their questions answered about God’s dealings with sin and sinners.
-They will not be determining who is saved or lost because God will have already determined that (see “Is There a Judgment?”), but the cases of all who are lost, including Satan and his angels, will be reviewed, and the fairness of God’s judgment will be confirmed.
+The saved from all ages will participate in the next phase of judgment, during which all their questions about God’s dealings with sin and sinners will be answered.
+They will not determine who is saved or lost, for God will have already decided that during the first phase; rather, they will review the cases of all who are lost—including Satan and his angels.

-What happens at the end of the 1,000 years?
+What happens at the end of the millennium?

 And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.